gandhark/tempdemo/readme.txt

-we have this app in php
+we have this app in php.
+This uses AWS for the environment.